 Dear poetry bloggers,

-Over the past year I have received several inquiries from interested poetry lovers who aren’t really sure what Poetry Friday is or even if they are “allowed” to join in — and if they are, what exactly do they need to do?
+Over the years I have received many inquiries from interested poetry lovers who aren’t really sure what Poetry Friday is or even if they are “allowed” to join in — and if they are, what exactly do they need to do?
 Although Kidlitosphere Central has a bit of information, I thought I would answer those questions more in depth here so I’d have a place to direct people in the future.

 If you are a regular Poetry Friday participant, I hope you will bookmark this page and share it with people who may come to you with the same questions.
 I have added it to the “Poetry Resources” tab in the navigation bar for easy reference or, if you prefer, feel free to copy or reblog this post to your own blog.
 This post is for everyone!